 For each academic year, the Arts and Sciences Division of the College honors a graduating Associate in Arts student with the Academic Excellence Award.
 Qualifications for this include a minimum of 3.5 GPA, recommendations from the Arts and Sciences instructors and a service component.
-Specific deadlines and application information will be announced in the College's news bulletin, This Week@NCMC.
+Specific deadlines and application information will be announced through the myCOMPASS student portal.